-- Fees, charges and rents due are accounted for as income at the date the Authority provides the relevant goods or services. - Where income and expenditure has been recognised but cash has not been received or paid, a debtor or creditor for the relevant year is recorded in the Balance Sheet.
+- Fees, charges and rents due are accounted for as income at the date the Authority provides the relevant goods or services. - Where income and expenditure has been recognised (using estimates when appropriate) but cash has not been received or paid, a debtor or creditor for the relevant year is recorded in the Balance Sheet. - Where it is doubtful that debts will be settled, the balance of debtors is written down and a charge made to revenue for the income that might not be collected.